 The benefits of blood thinners come at the price of an increased risk of bleeding.
 For most people at risk from atherosclerosis, the benefits of antiplatelets outweigh the risks.
 Speak with your doctor before you start using aspirin or any other heart medication.

 A daily dose of colchicine (0.5 or 0.6 mg) has proved effective in helping prevent atherosclerosis in some patients.
 Inflammation plays a pivotal role in coronary disease, and this medication, normally used for treating gout, has shown some success because of its anti-inflammatory properties.

 There are no proven cures for atherosclerosis.
 But medication and lifestyle changes can reduce the risk of complications.

 Using invasive procedures, doctors can see and unclog arteries, or provide a path for blood to go around blocked arteries.
 Treatments include:

-- Angiography, angioplasty, and stenting: Using a catheter inserted into an artery in the leg, doctors can enter diseased arteries.
+- Angiography, angioplasty, and stenting.
+Using a catheter put into an artery in the leg or arm, doctors can enter diseased arteries.
 This procedure is called cardiac catheterization.
 Blocked arteries are visible on a live X-ray screen.
 A tiny balloon on the catheter can be inflated to compress cholesterol plaque in the blocked arteries.
 Placing small tubes called stents helps to keep open blocked arteries.
 The stent is usually made of metal and is permanent.
-It can also be made of a material that the body absorbs over time.
 Some stents have medicine that helps keep the artery from getting blocked again.

 These procedures involve a risk of complications.
-They are usually saved for people with significant symptoms or limitations caused by the cholesterol plaques of atherosclerosis.
+They are usually saved for people with significant symptoms or limits caused by the cholesterol plaques of atherosclerosis.